LPCIC/elpi/README.md

 quotations and similar goodies that come in handy to adapt the language to the host application.

-ELPI is free software released under LGPL vesion 2.1 or above.
+ELPI is free software released under LGPL version 2.1 or above.

 ## How to install ELPI